eccelerators/SimStm/README.rst

  lines delete alines $pvar
  lines delete alines 3

-Delete a line at a given position of a lines object.
+The ``lines delete`` instruction deletes a line at a given position of a lines object.
 The next line is moved to the given position if it exists.

 Lines Size